charlesumesi/Simple_NetworkLinks/README.md

 # Simple_NetworkLinks
-A code that constructs network graphs with simple links (that is, unweighted links)
+A Python code that constructs network graphs with simple links (that is, unweighted links)
 ```python
 import networkx as nx
 import matplotlib.pyplot as plt